 Then, from hereon in the opportunity exists.
 It’s a matter of judgement, based on the facts that we have, whether they ‘go for it’.
 Please watch this 2 minute film clip from Star Wars and then read on below this clip…

 Yoda and the Younglings point out to Obi-Wan Kenobi.
 If all the forces and gravity are pulling at that space, then it is likely that the planet is located there.
 In the same way, imagine a slide or A3 page with the opportunity and, its value, in a circle at the centre.
 Around the circle is shown all the various data sources that you have investigated, with their figures.
 None of the figures can accurately estimate the opportunity.
 Though if all the sources substantiate that the opportunity at the centre ‘is an opportunity’, then it must be an opportunity.

-Our Category Management Academy is the perfect training solution for anyone that wishes to understand Category Management better, from where it all started, to the latest thinking, what the Kantar measures all really mean and how to identify opportunities in the category and make them happen.
+Our Category Management training is the perfect training solution for anyone that wishes to Ultimate Guide to Category Management, from where it all started, to the latest thinking, what the Kantar measures all really mean and how to identify opportunities in the category and make them happen.
 To find out more, get a quote, or book this course, click on the button below, and copy & paste these words into the form, ‘Category Management Academy’, and we’ll follow-up with you.